About the International House of Prayer

-Our vision is to prepare thousands of full-time intercessory missionaries who, like John the Baptist, live a lifestyle of discipline and devotion to God.
-As forerunner messengers, their lives and voices cry out, “Prepare the way of the Lord!”
+Our vision is to prepare thousands of full-time intercessory missionaries who, like John the Baptist, live a lifestyle of discipline and devotion to God, whose lives and voices cry out, “Prepare the way of the Lord!”
 We invite you to visit the prayer room in person or join us online via the free live webstream.
 Join with us as we set our hearts to love God, worship Him alone, and dedicate our lives to serving Him without reservation; to demonstrate our love for others in works of service, justice, outreach, and compassion; and to proclaim the return of Jesus.

 Read Mike Bickle’s article: The call to be a full-time intercessory missionary

 Combining 24/7 Prayers for Justice with 24/7 Works of Justice